-Several factors determine if the employee must pay income tax in Sweden or in his or her home country, including how long the person stays in Sweden and how the tax treaty between Sweden and the home country is formulated.
+Several factors determine if the posted worker must pay income tax in Sweden or in his or her home country, including how long the person stays in Sweden and how the tax treaty between Sweden and the home country is formulated.
 It is the Swedish Tax Agency that is responsible for issues concerning tax obligations.

 Right to social welfare benefits

-A posted employee in Sweden is most often insured in the country in which the employer is located and has a right to the social welfare benefits that apply there.
-The employee can turn to an authority that corresponds to the Swedish Social Insurance Agency in that country to find out what applies if he or she falls ill while working in Sweden or needs medical or health care in Sweden, etc.
+A posted worker in Sweden is most often insured in the country in which the employer is located and has a right to the social welfare benefits that apply there.
+The worker can turn to an authority that corresponds to the Swedish Social Insurance Agency in that country to find out what applies if he or she falls ill while working in Sweden or needs medical or health care in Sweden, etc.